IPL Dry Eye Treatment FAQ

 IPL is a specifically calibrated series of intense pulsed light (IPL) which are precisely set at a specific energy and frequency.
 IPL is specifically designed for treating dry eye due to meibomian gland dysfunction (MGD).
 Treatment with IPL stimulates the Meibomian glands and helps them to recover their function.

-At In2Eyes Optometry, we utilise the E-Eye IPL technology for dry eye treatment.
-The E-Eye has a Medical CE certification in Europe and is also a registered medical device listed under the TGA in Australia and WAND in New Zealand.
+At In2Eyes Optometry, we utilise the Lumenis Optilight IPL technology for dry eye treatment.
+The Optilight is FDA approved for dry eye treatment in the USA, has a Medical CE certification in Europe and is also a registered medical device listed under the TGA in Australia and WAND in New Zealand.

 What Happens During IPL Treatment?

 Before being treated with IPL, your optometrist will perform a comprehensive dry eye assessment.
-This will ensure that we understand the causes behind your symptoms and to create a dry eye treatment action plan, tailored to your condition.
+This will ensure that we understand the root causes behind your symptoms.
+This will allow us to then create a dry eye treatment action plan, tailored to your condition.
 Your optometrist will advise if IPL is right for you.

 - Patients are required to remove all make up from the skin.